 Many online “-athon” fundraising events will have the participant choose their own course, with some device tracking their distance to ensure that their effort is recognized.
-Consider providing attendees with a distance tracking tool beforehand, and encourage them to post updates on social media with a dedicated hashtag as they reach various milestones.
+Consider providing attendees with a distance tracking tool or app beforehand and encourage them to post updates on social media with a dedicated hashtag as they reach various milestones.

-You can also ask your virtual attendees to share their routes on Google Maps with the other participants, resulting in an interactive map that shows everyone’s path.
+You can also ask your virtual attendees to share their routes on Google Maps with other participants, creating an interactive map with everyone’s path.

 The point is: There are several factors to consider when choosing a time, date, and place to host your event, whether in-person or virtual.
 Before you commit to anything, be sure you’ve thought each factor through!

 Step 3: Secure Sponsorship for your Walkathon, Bikeathon, or Runathon